Reconstructing random pictures: Conclusion

 \section{Conclusion}

 Determining the behaviour of the reconstruction problem for pictures of size $n$ at the critical threshold $k_c(n)$ is an interesting problem that we have not been able to resolve.
-It is natural to also consider the reconstruction problem for pictures of higher dimensions; here, it seems likely that a similar argument to ours will give reasonable bounds, though to get sharp bounds, it seems necessary to find the appropriate higher-dimensional generalization of the interface paths in our arguments.
+We conjecture that the behavior at $k_c(n)$ is determined by the expression in the entropy bound of the 0-statement proof, namely that reconstructibility depends on whether the simple entropy bound for $\Prob(\CR(n,k_c(n)))$ tends to $0$ or not.

+It is also natural to consider the reconstruction problem for pictures of higher dimensions, and indeed, Demidovich, Panichkin, and Zhukovskii generalized our arguments to obtain 2-point concentration for $d$-dimensional grids~\cite{DPZ}.
+There are several more variants of this problem that would be interesting to pursue.
+Some, such as changing the distribution of the entries, or changing the shape of the base configuration, seem compatible with our proof techniques---indeed, our results generalize in a straightforward way to $r$ colors and this is stated explicitly in \cite{DPZ} within their result for higher dimensions.
+Others, such as introducing correlations between entries or attempting reconstruction without the full deck, would likely require new ideas.